folkertvanheusden/banihstypos/README.md

 By default, the program looks in /usr/share/dict for a dictionary-file.
 If none is found, you can select one with '-f'.

+On the left you see a laser beam.
+On the right of the screen, words scroll to the left.
+When a word hits the laser beam, your score drops.
+So quickly type the letters of the words!

 screenshot:
 ----------